instructure/instructure-ui/docs/contributor-docs/v9-upgrade-guide.md

 #### CommonJS build has been removed in v9

 Since CommonJS style imports `require(..)` have been superseded by ES6 style imports `import … from …` and are well supported both in browsers and in node.js we decided to no longer include packages with CommonJS style imports in our releases.
+This means, that the `lib` folder is removed from the packages and the `main` field from the `package.json`s.
+The `module` path in `package.json` is pointing to the `es` folder.

 ### Deprecated Components